 Everyone’s aware of the current intergenerational tension, primarily framed as Baby Boomers versus Millennials.

 However, something about this dialogue doesn’t quite add up.
-How could these sensitive snowflakes also be the violent socialists or “social justice warriors” they’re claimed to be?
+How could these sensitive snowflakes also be the violent “social justice warriors” they’re claimed to be?
 How could Millennials have inherited the fight against systemic oppression without giving some of the credit for its progression to the only people that were alive during some of its major turning points?